TienTrinh-Tran/SQL_inteview_question/README.md

 I use SQL Fiddle (http://sqlfiddle.com) to practice and solve this problem.
 To see the result, on SQL Fiddle:
 - choose MS SQL Server 2017
-- copy the portion to create table from the sql script to the left window to create Schema
+- copy the portion to create table from My_solution.sql script to the left window to create Schema
 - copy the solution portion from the sql script to the right window.
 Note: need to select Keyword GO from the dropdown for Query Teminator under the right window before executing the script.

+I also uploaded word doc to show the results of the inner queries, CTE and the outputs from those steps.

 ## syntax used in SQL script